- Page 1GoPro Hero 6 Black

 It also provides the grunt for some video analysis, which plugs into GoPro’s automatic content-generation QuikStories.
 The GP1 is able to analyse sensor information from the built-in GPS, accelerometer, gyroscope and microphones.
 Then, through machine learning, it uses this to help the Quik app create a compelling edit with little to no user input.

 By using all this captured data, alongside algorithms for face recognition and even identifying the sound of applause and cheering crowds, the app can more easily determine the important parts of your clip worth highlighting.

 Imagine hitting a backflip on your snowboard while hurtling down a mountain at 100mph, all the while the crowd is going crazy, and you can imagine what will end up in your edit.
 It’s clever stuff and removes one of the greatest pain points of recording any kind of footage – knowing what to do with it in the end.
 I’m as guilty as anyone of capturing lots of content and then failing to ever edit it into anything compelling.

 Now the GoPro app can detect when there’s new footage on your GoPro and then download it to the camera to be automatically edited together into a highlights reel.

 Wi-Fi performance has also seen a performance boost.
 It now allows for faster 5GHz connections, which translates to 3x faster file transfers when using the companion GoPro smartphone app to transfer footage.
-It can still take a while to transfer content, especially if it’s of the 4K variety and for whatever reason, some footage would refuse to transfer.
+It can still take a while to transfer content, especially if it’s of the 4K variety.

 That 5GHz Wi-Fi connection is also a serious drain on the battery, so I recommend transferring content when the device is plugged in; not while you’re out on an important shoot.
 I also found that the Hero 6 Black became super hot at times.
 Bluetooth remains a low-power way for the GoPro to communicate with your paired phone and be remotely powered on.